matthewmorrone/bos/README.md

 ### Appearance
 + Smoother sticky header animation
-+ Tiny amount of phantom spacing between splash and charity counter
-+ Charity counter animation could be better
-+ Phantom border around parallax image
++ Phantom border around charity image
 + Model images have that extra border at the bottom.
 Either hide or modify images
-+ Mobile layout could use some work, especially the grids and the splash size.
-Menu currently hidden
-+ Charity animation not triggered on mobile until first scroll event
++ Parallax animation with touch interaction

 ### Under the Hood
 + Upgrade events section styling and loading to match other sections